AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 **Warning**

+- This repository is a sample only and contains fatal security flaws. **DO NOT USE IT IN YOUR PRODUCTION ENVIRONMENT**.
 - This repository aims at providing a testing environment for front-end developers and is not meant for production purposes.
 - Heroku is an independent service provider and not affiliated with Agora.
 Therefore, Agora is not responsible for any charges you may incur with Heroku.